Complete list of all classes.

 The OverlayBitmap object is used to draw graphical elements like lines and text onto the video stream.

 The VideoCaptureDeviceItem identifies a video capture device.
 A VideoCaptureDeviceItem is a temporary object and may not be stored permanently.
-For permanent storage use the string representation as returned by c_str, toString, getName and operator const char*.
+For permanent storage use the string representation as returned by toString and getName.

 A VideoFormatDesc describes an available video format using the media subtype, horizontal and vertical binning and skipping factors and size constraints.
 The size constraints are described by a minimum size, a maximum size and a step size.